siradityaverma/Data-Structures-and-Algorithms/README.md

 # Data Structures and Algorithms
-My implementation of various Data Structures and Algorithms
+This repository contains implementations of various Data Structures and Algorithms.

+### Languages Used
+I am currently using Java, Python, and JavaScript.
+I am trying to learn Go and C++ simultaneously and implement them after I feel comfortable with them.

+### Table
-I haven't done every solution in every language so here's a table to make things easier:
+I haven't done every implementation in every language so here's a table to make things easier:

 |  DS/Algo | C++ | Go | Java | JavaScript | Python |
 |----------|-----|----|------|------------|--------|